msimonborg/odd_job/README.md

 ```

 If a worker in the pool is available then the job will be performed right away.
 If all of the workers
 are already assigned to other jobs then the new job will be added to a FIFO queue.
-Jobs in the queue are performed one-by-one as workers become available.
+Jobs in the queue are performed as workers become available.

+Use `perform/2` for fire and forget jobs where you don't care about the results or if it succeeds. `async_perform/2` follows the async/await pattern in the `Task` module, and is useful when you need to retrieve the results and you care about success or failure.

-Jobs can be scheduled for later with `perform_after/3` and `perform_at/3`.
+Jobs can be scheduled for later with `perform_after/3` and `perform_at/3`:

 ```elixir
 OddJob.perform_after(1_000_000, :job, fn -> clean_database() end) # accepts a timer in milliseconds